 Exercise is already known for many benefits to the body such as reducing risk factors for disease, better mental function, and weight control.
 Exercise can also improve your circulation which can help reduce plaque.
 According to the Mayo Clinic, you can do this by getting 30 to 60 minutes of exercise on most days of the week.

 When it comes to diet, what you avoid is equally important as what you eat.
-Many foods that are high in saturated fat and cholesterol that can cause plaque to build up.
-Some examples include deep fried foods, foods that are high in trans fats, refined foods, and processed foods.
-Alcohol should also be avoided and red meat should be eaten in small portions.
+Many foods that are high in saturated fat that can cause plaque to build up.
+Deep fried foods, foods that are high in trans fats, refined foods, and processed foods for example.
+Avoid alcohol and eat red meat in small portions.

 Omega-3 fatty acids are essential fats that the body cannot make on its own.
-They can be found in supplements and also in foods like cold-water fish, walnuts, flax seeds and healthy oils such as olive oil.
+Foods like cold-water fish, walnuts, flax seeds, and healthy oils such as olive oil are rich in omega-3 fatty acids.
 Fish oil supplements can lower blood pressure, reduce arterial plaque and they also lower triglycerides.